Year 7 Catchup

 - All students who achieved below 95 in their KS2 reading assessment received Lexonik, a fast, focused and fun teaching programme that dramatically and rapidly improves literacy, vocabulary, and comprehension.
 The teaching programme consisted of one hour blocks over six weeks, complementing core learning and delivering rapid results.

 - One to one specialist teaching focusing on reading – All students made accelerated progress in the area(s) targeted for improvement.
-An average of 21 months progress in reading age was made in 6 weeks.

 Student voice was gathered from the students who received intervention.
 Their feedback includes the following examples: